Why Catholic?

 Only human weakness and sinfulness brought about the religious divisions that afflict Christianity today.
 The Orthodox Church drew apart from Rome off and on over several hundred years, finally separating in the eleventh century.

-The various Protestant denominations date back no earlier than the sixteenth century when Martin Luther decided he didn’t like some church teachings and King Henry the VIII wanted to get divorced.
+The various Protestant denominations date back no earlier than the sixteenth century when Martin Luther decided he didn’t like some church teachings and King Henry VIII wanted to get divorced.

 These churches can trace their roots back to Christ only through the Catholic Church.
-To put the matter rather bluntly: Why have anything else when you can have the real, thing-especially when it comes to knowing and living the truths necessary for salvation?
+To put the matter rather bluntly: Why have anything else when you can have the real thing, especially when it comes to knowing and living the truths necessary for salvation?

-Today, many denominations claim the Bible Alone as their rule of faith, ironically relying on the Catholic Church for its Canon. why catholic
+Today, many denominations claim the Bible Alone as their rule of faith, ironically relying on the Catholic Church for its Canon.

 A brief review of scripture itself, what the early Christians and Fathers of the Church taught and believed shows that Christ left One Apostolic Church